Long-lived Light Mediators in a Higgs Portal Model at the FCC-ee: Scalar LLPs in the Higgs portal

 where $\Gamma_{h, {\rm tot}}(m_h=m_\phi)$ denotes the total decay width estimated assuming SM-like Higgs boson couplings with its mass set equal to the dark Higgs boson mass.
 Eq.\,(\ref{eq:total_gamma}) shows that reducing the mixing angle $\theta$, reduces $\Gamma_{\phi, {\rm tot}}$, which increases the decay length of $\phi$.
 Since the mean proper decay length of $\phi$, \textit{i.e.}, $c\tau$\,\footnote{We refer to the mean proper decay length as simply the decay length from hereafter for simplicity, unless stated otherwise.}, is the inverse of $\Gamma_{\phi, {\rm tot}}$, the product $\sin^2\theta \times c\tau$ depends only on the mass of $\phi$, and is proportional to the inverse of the quantity $\Gamma_{h, {\rm tot}}(m_h=m_\phi)$.
 Fig.\,\ref{fig:model_sintheta} shows the variation of $ \sin^2\theta \times c\tau$ with $m_\phi$.
 Depending on the mass of $\phi$, it can have various decay modes, such as $\mu^+\mu^-$, $\pi^+\pi^-$, $K^+K^-$, $c\bar{c}$, $\tau^+\tau^-$, and $b\bar{b}$.
 The branching fraction of the dark Higgs boson to mesons, like pions when $2m_\pi<m_\phi<2.0$\,GeV and kaons when $2m_K<m_\phi<2.0$\,GeV, is estimated using dispersive analysis\,\cite{Winkler:2018qyg}.
 For $m_\phi>2.0$\,GeV, the branching fractions to SM particles are calculated using \texttt{HDECAY}\,\cite{Djouadi:1997yw,Djouadi:2018xqq}.
-The {\it gray} shaded mass range around 2.0\,GeV in Fig.\,\ref{fig:model_sintheta} denotes the region where the total decay width is uncertain due to QCD non-perturbative effects and the transition from the non-perturbative to perturbative regime\,\cite{Ferber:2023iso}.
+The {\it gray} shaded mass range around 2.0\,GeV in Fig.\,\ref{fig:model_sintheta} denotes the region where the total decay width is uncertain due to QCD non-perturbative effects and the transition from the non-perturbative to perturbative regime\,\cite{Ferber:2023iso}\,\footnote{Ref.\,\cite{Blackstone:2024ouf} estimated theoretical uncertainties on the di-meson decay widths and their effect on the experimental sensitivities is studied in Ref.\,\cite{DallaValleGarcia:2025aeq}.}.
 The decay length of $\phi$ for a particular $m_\phi$ and $\sin\theta$ in the minimal model can be extracted from Fig.\,\ref{fig:model_sintheta}.
 In the present work, we consider the parameter region where $\phi$ is lighter than half the Higgs boson mass, \textit{i.e.}, from $\sim 0.1$\,GeV to 60\,GeV.

 Depending on the value of the trilinear coupling, we can have different production processes for $\phi$ at the colliders.